Desert Christian Schools (DCS) Listed by medusalocker Ransomware Group

 Public reporting indicates the attackers stole a range of sensitive documents.
 These include payroll records processed through ADP, information tied to the DCFS childcare program, and details from the City of Lancaster Water Safety program.
 Financial records such as profit-and-loss statements, balance sheets, trial balances, and 1099 forms were also taken.
 School board minutes from 2025 appeared among the samples posted.

-The exact number of individuals whose personal information was exposed remains unknown.
+The exact number of individuals whose personal information may have been exposed remains unknown.
 Available reporting describes the data as internal operational and financial files rather than a straightforward list of student or parent records, though such documents frequently contain names, addresses, Social Security numbers, dates of birth, and banking details.

 Why This Matters for You and Your Family